-Low-carb veggies: Of course there's cauliflower, but there's also zucchini, Swiss chard, mushrooms, asparagus, celery, spinach, bok choy, broccoli rabe, cabbage, broccoli, kale, Brussels sprouts and lettuces (arugula, green and red leaf, endive, romaine, etc.).
+Low-carb veggies: Of course there's cauliflower, but there's also zucchini, Swiss chard, mushrooms, asparagus, celery, spinach, bok choy, broccoli rabe (rapini), cabbage, broccoli, kale, Brussels sprouts and lettuces (arugula, green and red leaf, endive, romaine, etc.).

-Nuts: All nuts are solid choices when you're eating vegetarian keto, but some are higher in fat and lower in carbohydrates than others, and those are pecans, macadamias, pilinuts and hazelnuts.
+Nuts: All nuts are solid choices when you're eating vegetarian keto, but some are higher in fat and lower in carbohydrates than others, such as pecans, macadamias, pili nuts and hazelnuts.

 Seeds: You really can't go wrong here.
-Seeds are fatty, they're not that high in carbs, and they're typically full of fiber, which can bring down the net carbs in your meal or snack.
+Seeds are high in fat, low in carbs and typically full of fiber, which can bring down the net carbs in your meal or snack.

-Dairy: Full-fat plain yogurt and plain cottage cheese (avoid flavored high-sugar varieties), hard cheeses, butter.
+Dairy: Full-fat plain yogurt and plain cottage cheese (avoid flavored high-sugar varieties), hard cheeses and butter.

 Eggs: This is arguably the easiest, healthiest and most complete way to get protein if you're eating vegetarian keto.
 Eggs also give you a nice dose of fat and have practically no carbs whatsoever.

-Berries: Strawberries, raspberries and blackberries are all lower-carb fruit choices-not because they're actually low in carbohydrates, but because they're packed with fiber and so your net carbs are low.
-You'll probably want to skip blueberries, though-a cup will eat up nearly all of your daily carb allotment.
+Berries: Strawberries, raspberries and blackberries are all lower-carb fruit choices—not because they're low in carbohydrates, but because they're packed with fiber, so your net carbs are low.
+You'll probably want to skip blueberries, though—a cup will eat up nearly all of your daily carb allotment.

-And, as important as it is to come up with a list of foods you can eat, to be successful on a vegetarian ketogenic diet, you might want to list the foods you can't eat too (i.e., those that will throw you out of ketosis stat).
+And, as important as it is to come up with a list of foods you can eat, to be successful on a vegetarian ketogenic diet, you may also want a list of foods you can't eat (i.e., those that will throw you out of ketosis state).
 Those are: beans and lentils (aka legumes), grains, most fruits, and all varieties of potatoes.
 These foods are super nutritious and can absolutely be part of a healthy eating pattern, but they are higher in carbs, which the keto diet strictly limits.

 Challenges with vegetarian keto

-The main reason why a vegetarian keto diet is so challenging is because many of the staples of a vegetarian diet are incredibly high in carbs, particularly foods like beans, lentils and whole grains that vegetarians rely on for protein, but are also higher in carbs than the keto diet allows.
+The main reason a vegetarian keto diet is so challenging is that many of the staples of a vegetarian diet are high in carbs, particularly foods like beans, lentils and whole grains that vegetarians rely on for protein but are also higher in carbs than the keto diet allows.

 Another speed bump is that vegetarians already need to be mindful of falling short on key nutrients, such as vitamins B12 and D, iron, zinc, calcium, omega-3s and even protein.
-Layer on another restrictive diet like keto and it can be that much harder, because cutting out breakfast cereal (fortified with B12), legumes and whole grains (for zinc, iron and protein) limits key sources of some of these nutrients.
+Layering on another restrictive diet like keto will make meeting your nutritional needs much harder.
+Cutting out breakfast cereal (fortified with B12), legumes and whole grains (for zinc, iron and protein) limits key sources of some of these nutrients.

-As with any ketogenic diet, there may be unpleasant (and unhealthy) side effects like constipation, bad breath and keto flu (learn more about surprising side effects of eating keto).
+As with any ketogenic diet, there may be unpleasant (and unhealthy) side effects like constipation, bad breath and keto flu.

 What does the science say?

 Search a scientific research database for "vegetarian keto" and you won't find much.
-You're pretty much limited to studies of pregnant women with chronic kidney disease who are put on a vegetarian-keto-like diet (in reality, it's a specific low-protein diet) in an effort to carry their babies as close to full term as possible.
+Most studies are limited to pregnant women with chronic kidney disease who are put on a specific low-protein diet (similar to a vegetarian keto-like diet) in an effort to carry their babies as close to full term as possible.

-There are a couple of studies, though, that look at low-carb diets and break out whether the protein and fat comes predominantly from animal- or plant-based sources.
-Both studies (neither of which is very recent) found that eating low carb and getting most of your fat and protein from plant foods was healthier.
+There are a couple of studies, though, that look at low-carb diets and break out whether the protein and fat come predominantly from animal- or plant-based sources.
+Both studies found that eating low carb and getting most of your fat and protein from plant foods was healthier.
 (The study in women showed it could lower their risk of heart disease, and the study in men showed it could lower their risk of type 2 diabetes.)
 But while these diets were low in carbohydrates, they weren't fully keto.

-If you're a carb-loving vegetarian, trying out vegetarian keto could curb your tendency to overdo it in the carb department and help you diversify your diet.
+If you are on a vegetarian diet and are curious about keto, the good news is that it's possible to follow a keto diet that doesn't include animal products.
 But this is a way of eating that requires some up-front planning and due diligence along the way so you don't become nutritionally deficient.
 And, ultimately, it's best as a short-term diet, not one to stick to for the long haul.